 Once your site is somewhat established, making a list of the top other blogs in your niche and then telling the people that made the list via social media can be a good way to get traffic.
 Even if the popular people that made the list don’t respond to you, it is likely that their readers will see your list and maybe read it, and could potentially become readers of your site.

 So there you have it!
-I’ve covered 23 ways to bring in web traffic in 2016.
+I’ve covered 23 ways to bring in more website traffic in this, my guide to bringing in web traffic 2016.
 I hope these ideas help you to get more traffic this year!